 - All conference rooms include projectors and screens.
 The Union does not provide computers but groups are welcome to use their own laptops or can check out a laptop from Information Exchange for same day usage from the Information Exchange.
 Checkout laptops are first come, first serve and cannot be reserved or removed from the building.

-- Turn It In.
-Once your SAARF is complete, turn it in to Information Exchange at least 3 weeks prior to your event.
+Once your SAARF is complete, turn it in to Information Exchange at least 3 working days prior to your event.

 - Failure to notify Central Reservations of a cancellation will result in forfeiture of all deposits or other payments.
 Any meeting room rental or other billable items as a result of services rendered without notice of cancellation will also be invoiced and collected.